zhengpinzhong/zhengpinzhong.github.io/index.md

 I am pursuing a Master's degree in the Department of Mathematics at Southern University of Science and Technology, under the supervision of [Prof. Xiaoming Wang](https://sites.mst.edu/wangxiaoming/).
 My research primarily focuses on numerical solutions to differential equations.
 Currently, I am serving as a research assistant at the School of Science and Technology, The Chinese University of Hong Kong, Shenzhen, advised by [Prof. Chaoyu Quan](https://sites.google.com/site/quanchaoyu/home).

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zhengpinzhong@outlook.com*

 ## Academic Background